qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Most of SAGA algorithms that require several input raster layers, require them to have the same grid system.
 That is, to cover the same geographic area and have the same cellsize, so their corresponding grids match.
-When calling SAGA algorithms from QGIS, you can use any layer, regardless of its cellsize and extent.
-When multiple raster layers are used as input for a SAGA algorithm, QGIS resamples them to a common grid system and then passes them to SAGA (unless the SAGA algorithm can operate with layers from different grid systems).
+When calling SAGA algorithms from |qg|, you can use any layer, regardless of its cellsize and extent.
+When multiple raster layers are used as input for a SAGA algorithm,
+|qg| resamples them to a common grid system and then passes them to SAGA
+(unless the SAGA algorithm can operate with layers from different grid systems).

 The definition of that common grid system is controlled by the user, and you will